 “They opened their treasures and presented Him with gifts of gold and of incense and of myrrh,” (Matthew 2:11)

 What kind of gift do you bring to a newborn King?
-When the royals or celebrities have babies, gifts pour in from all around the world.
-Lavish, expensive gifts like giant stuffed animals, beautiful baby clothes, and the very best in baby transportation.
-Only the best will do for these little one of such high standing.
-When the wise men came to visit Jesus, they brought gifts worthy of a first-century king – gold, incense and myrrh.
-Many scholars believe there is significance in each of these gifts: “Gold might represent His deity and purity, incense the fragrance of His life, and myrrh His sacrifice and death” (myrrh was used as an embalming spice) (Walvoord and Zuck, The Bible Knowledge Commentary: New Testament, 22).
+When royals or celebrities have babies, gifts pour in from all around the world.
+Lavish, expensive presents like giant stuffed animals, beautiful baby clothes, and the very latest in baby transportation.
+Only the best will do for these little ones of such high standing.
+When the wise men came to visit Jesus, they brought gifts worthy of a first-century king – gold, incense, and myrrh.
+Many scholars believe there is significance in each of these gifts: “Gold might represent His deity and purity, incense the fragrance of His life, and myrrh His sacrifice and death” (myrrh was used as an embalming spice) (The Bible Knowledge Commentary: New Testament).